Homecoming: Competitions

-At the high school level, students generally compete by grade level in events such as the spirit days, parade floats, and powder puff football.
+At the high school level, students generally compete by grade level in events such as spirit days, parade floats, and powder puff football.
+Modoc High School 2024 organized events such as a powder puff football competition, a cheerleading competition and a themed dress-up day that reflected competition and school spirit among all grade levels.
 The competition at the collegiate level is mainly between Greek-letter organizations and, to a lesser degree, residence halls.
 At most larger schools, fraternities and sororities compete on parade floats, house decorations, skits, talent competitions, and service events such as blood drives or food drives.
+At Iowa State University, the fraternity has organized lawn displays, campus-wide spiritual gatherings, skits Like "Yell Like Hell" and community service challenges.
+This homecoming celebration brings everyone together, promotes interaction among students, and enhances competition within the organization and between classes.
 On coronation night, some schools play games between classes.
 Such events include the pyramid, three-legged race, pop chug, and tug of war.